1971Merlin/T2SC/README.md

 ## How it works

 In short, this adaptor simpy breaks out the Z80 CPU's 40 pins directly to an IO connector.
 There is no buffering, it is a straight signal path.
 Hence, this adaptor can be used with ANY Z-80 CPU based system - not just the computers mentioned here.

-Note the orientation of the connectos has been done deliberately to ensure the IDC cable is passed off 'to the left', which is the same orientation as the SC-1.
-This required all the Z-80 signals to be 'swapped' as the TEC's Z-80 is orientated opposite to the SC-1.
+Note the orientation of the connectors has been done deliberately to ensure the IDC cable is passed off 'to the left', which is the same as the SC-1.
+This arrangement requires all the Z-80 signals to be 'swapped end for end' as the TEC's Z-80 is orientated opposite to the SC-1.

 The IDC connecor pin numbering has been done in an unconventional "antclockwise" approach, to match the CPU pin numbering.
 Don't let the ping numbering bother you too much; as long as the physical pin to PCB pad order is understood, then matching devices can be easily built.